obones/JSONTestSuite/README.md

-# JSON Parsing Test Suite
+# JSON Parsing Test Suite - Delphi
-A comprehensive test suite for RFC 8259 compliant JSON parsers
+A comprehensive test suite for RFC 8259 compliant JSON parsers, with additions to test the publicly available JSON parsers for the Delphi ecosystem.

 This repository was created as an appendix to the article [Parsing JSON is a Minefield 💣](http://seriot.ch/parsing_json.php).